-Fill out the Robotel University Application with your partner.
+Working in groups of 2, fill out the Robotel University Application.
 Either one of you can fill it out with your information, or you can make up all of the information as a fake character.
+Don't miss any of the parts to fill in.